 We are a preventative animal care facility

-Davis County Animal Care and Control is excited to set the citizens of Davis County and their pets as the highest priority by becoming a Socially Conscious Animal Welfare Organization™.
+Animal Care of Davis County is excited to place the citizens of our community and their pets as the highest priority by becoming a Socially Conscious Animal Welfare Organization™.

 We look forward to promoting Socially Conscious Animal Sheltering, one of the main facets of the Socially Conscious Animal Community Model, in our practices at our shelter and in the field.